-On March 18, 2020, Congress passed the Families First Coronavirus Response Act (FFCR), which will go into effect on April 2, 2020.
+On March 18, 2020, Congress passed the Families First Coronavirus Response Act (the “Act”).
+The Act will go into effect on April 1, 2020.
 The Act requires employers having 500 or less employees to pay sick and family leave to employees impacted by COVID-19 under certain circumstances.

 There are two provisions of the Act providing paid time off because of COVID-19: (1) paid family leave; and (2) paid sick leave.

-FFCR expands the already existing Family Medical Leave Act (FMLA) on a temporary basis.
+The Act expands the already existing Family and Medical Leave Act (“FMLA”) on a temporary basis.
 Employees are eligible for benefits under this part of the Act if they worked for the employer for at least 30 days prior to the designated leave.

 Eligibility: An eligible employee may take up to 12 weeks of job-protected leave to allow the employee, who is unable to work or telework, to care for the employee’s child (under 18 years of age) if the child’s school or place of care is closed or the childcare provider is unavailable due to a public health emergency.

 Pay: The first ten-day period of leave is unpaid.
 After that, the employer generally must pay full-time employees at two-thirds the employee’s regular rate for the number of hours the employee would otherwise be normally scheduled.
 For part-time employees or employees working irregular schedules, they are entitled to be paid based on the average number of hours the employee worked for the six months prior to taking leave.